Rajpratik71/Mininet-wiki/FAQ.md

 * The script assumes that `eth0` is the host interface connected to the internet/your LAN
 * The script turns off `network-manager`, which *might disable your wireless* network on Ubuntu desktop

-As an alternative to turning off `network-manager`, it has been suggested on the mailing list that you can add the following line to `/etc/network/interfaces`:
+As an alternative to turning off `network-manager`, you can add the following line to `/etc/network/interfaces`:

     iface root-eth0 inet manual